codebulb/LambdaOmega/README.md

 ## Promises
 This library also features a drop-in-replacement for CompletableFuture, simplifying and fixing its partially flawed API.
 I went into some more details in the [accompanying blog post](http://www.codebulb.ch/2015/08/lambdaomega-java-collections-lambdas-promises-simplified.html#drop-in-replacement).

+## Things to consider and Best practices
+* **Performance**: LambdaOmega doesn’t make use of reflection.
+It really just wraps Collection API method calls and should perform similarly to vanilla API calls.
+  * However, intermediate operations on LambdaOmega collections will always create a new Collection much unlike vanilla Java collections which just operate on a stream: `l(0, 1, 2).Map(it -> it + 1).map(it -> it * 2); // Creates a new Collection on #l(…), #Map(…) and #map(…)` This may decrease performance for big collections.
+Thus, even though LambdaOmega should perform OK in everyday situations, keep in mind that it is not and will never be built primarily for speed.
+* LambdaOmega is not built as a replacement for any of the Java core classes / interfaces.
+It’s hence best practice to use LambdaOmega collections and other abstractions locally only for the coder’s convenience and to not expose them in a public API to reduce dependency on this library.
+* However, LambdaOmega fits perfectly where you make intense use of Java’s collection API and keeping your code clean and concise is key.
+It’s thus especially useful for e.g. JUnit test code which typically involves lots of collection boilerplate code.

 ## Project status and future plans
 LambdaOmega is now RELEASED, feedback is welcome.